 Divide students into discussion groups of 5-7 students, possibly with different topics for each group.
 It makes it easier for instructors to track threads; it makes it easier for students to interact.

 In an online environment there is not a real way to prevent students from taking quizzes and finals with open books or open note.
-Because of all the ways that students can look up information and talk to their classmates, it may be better to embrace it.
-Instead of thinking of quizzes as a way to assess student memorization before attempting a quiz, think of it as an activity, to reinforce or support lessons from class or course readings.
-Some examples of alternative approaches to quizzes:
+Instead of thinking of quizzes as a way to assess student memorization before attempting a quiz, think of it as an activity to reinforce or support lessons from course readings.
+Some examples of the above are the following:

-If you do want to keep using traditional quizzes in Moodle, there are a few tweaks one could make in the settings that could make it slightly more difficult for students to share answers:
+If you do want to keep using traditional quizzes in Moodle, there are a few tweaks that could make it slightly more difficult for students to share answers.
+Do the following: